 During the 1990s, our year-end persistency ranged from a high of 87.4% at December 31, 1990 to a low of 68.1% at December 31, 1998.
 At March 31, 2007 persistency was at 70.3%, compared to the record low of 44.9% at September 30, 2003.
 Over the past several years, refinancing has become easier to accomplish and less costly for many consumers.
 Hence, even in an interest rate environment favorable to persistency improvement, we do not expect persistency will approach its December 31, 1990 level.

 If the volume of low down payment home mortgage originations declines, the amount of insurance that we write could decline which would reduce our revenues.

-The factors that affect the volume of low-down-payment mortgage originations include insurance, and government housing policy encouraging loans to first-time homebuyers.
+The factors that affect the volume of low-down-payment mortgage originations include: